cbeauhilton/beauhilton.com/posts/geocheatcode.md

        "Here are the coordinates you probably wanted. " f"The latitude is {lat}, and the longitude is {lon}. " "Don't believe me? "
-       "Here it is again, in a format you can paste into the search bar: \n" f"{lat}, {lon} \n"
+       "Here it is again, "
+       "in a format you can paste into the search bar: \n" f"{lat}, {lon} \n"
        "Told ya. "
 )